-Product- and Production-Concepts for modern Automobiles
+Product- and Production-Concepts for modern Automobiles 2149670, WS 23/24, 2 SWS, Language: German, Open in study portal

 The lecture illuminates the practical challenges of modern automotive engineering.
 As former leaders of the automotive industry, the lecturers refer to current aspects of automotive product development and production.